herrevilkitten/holiday-in-ten-towns/Session_19.md

 	* Ragnar closed his eyes and went swinging, hitting once.
 * ROUND THREE
 	* Hulk mad!
 And tried to go crazy on Ragnar but he was all shielded up.
-	* RJ moved a bit and tried to bolt the hulk.
+	* RJ moved a bit and then was unable to bolt the hulk.
+	*
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU5MjU2NDE0MywtMTAxNzc5NDY1Myw2MD
-EyODcyMCw5NDczMTY5MjIsLTQ0NjkxMjU5NCw5Njk3MTIzNiwt
-NDM5NTQ2NjM1XX0=
+eyJoaXN0b3J5IjpbNzU1MjU3MjI4LC0xMDE3Nzk0NjUzLDYwMT
+I4NzIwLDk0NzMxNjkyMiwtNDQ2OTEyNTk0LDk2OTcxMjM2LC00
+Mzk1NDY2MzVdfQ==
 -->